redwoodjs/redwood/packages/dev-server/README.md

-# The Development Server (Becoming Function-HTTP-Server)
+# Redwood's HTTP server for serverless Functions

 The dev server looks for "lambda functions" in the directory (default: `./api/src/functions`) specified by your `redwood.toml`